jessepav/lacygoill-wiki-backup/vim/vim9.md

     const SID = execute('fu Opfunc')->matchstr('\C\<def\s\+\zs<SNR>\d\+_')

-You may need this in some circumstances; typically where you write code which is not run in the context of the script, and when you can't use a funcref.
+You might need this in some  circumstances; typically where you write code which is not run in the context of the script, and when you can't use a funcref.
 As an example, when you set the `'opfunc'` option.

 ###